 Parties may request a particular staff mediator.
 However, the request must be jointly made and the requested mediator may not be available at the time of the request.

-Each PERC mediator has his or her own “style” of mediation.
+Each PERC mediator has an individual “style” of mediation.
 However, many aspects of a mediation will be similar.
 The parties to a mediation can generally expect the following:

-The mediation usually opens in a joint session (with both parties) to discuss the process, roles of the parties, clarify the issues, and answer any questions.
+The mediation usually opens in a joint session (with both parties) to discuss the process and roles of the parties, clarify the issues, and answer any questions.
 On occasion, the mediator will determine it is best to do this separately.

 During the course of the mediation, the mediator will determine whether to meet with the parties in joint sessions, caucuses, or a combination of joint sessions and caucuses.
 If parties are in a joint session, they may request to caucus (without the other party present) with their individual team at any time.
 Other possibilities during the mediation include: